French-Belgian Consortium Initiates Consent Process for Scottish Offshore Wind Ventures

 Furthermore, TWP has tapped engineering consultancy COWI, which in March secured the task of orchestrating comprehensive pre-front end engineering and design (pre-FEED) studies.
 These studies will encompass both onshore and offshore electrical and civil designs for the Ayre and Bowdun projects.

-TWP, a collaborative effort between DEME Concessions, French renewable power producer Qair, and Belgian company Aspiravi, stands poised to usher in a new era of sustainable energy solutions within the Scottish offshore landscape.
+TWP, a collaborative effort between DEME Concessions, French renewable power producer Qair, and Belgian renewable energy company Aspiravi, stands poised to usher in a new era of sustainable energy solutions within the Scottish offshore landscape.